DENTAL BULLETIN, ISSUE 59

 The ECJ is the EU’s highest legal authority, tasked with...Read More

-May, Merkel and, hopefully, Clinton, to many represent a huge change in our attitudes towards women and power.
+May, Merkel and (possibly) Clinton represent a huge change in our attitudes towards women and power.
 But despite women reaching new political heights, there remains gender inequality in the work place.
 The World Economic Forum estimated last year that it will take 118 years before women can expect equal pay to men at current rates of change.
-Why are we so unwilling or unable to...Read More
+Why are we so unwilling or unable to bridge the...Read More

 Brexit; no longer a question of ‘if’ but are we any clearer on the question of ‘when and how’

 Are you a business-big or small?
 Do you employ EU nationals?
 Are you an EU national working or operating in the UK or a UK citizen employed abroad in the EU?
 The decision to leave will no doubt have cast you into the pool of uncertainty and concern.
-But rest assured, we at JFH Law are...Read More
+But rest assured, we at JFH Law are ready to...Read More

 DENTAL BULLETIN, ISSUE 21